 - Property may be transferred without probate, speeding the transfer to beneficiaries and eliminating post-death court costs

-- Assets of certain trusts will not be counted with respect to the beneficiaries' eligibility for means-based government benefits, such as Medicaid and Supplemental Security Income (SSI)
+- Assets of certain trusts will not be counted with respect to the beneficiaries' eligibility for means-based government benefits, such as Medicaid and Supplemental Security Income (SSI).
+(These types of trusts require significant advanced planning.)

-- You can specify terms and incentives guiding how your beneficiaries use trust assets
+- You can specify terms guiding how your beneficiaries use trust assets

 - You can protect your assets from the creditors of your beneficiaries